AlexJReid/blog/content/posts/monoblok/index.md

 ## Implementation notes

 A single-threaded event loop provided by the excellent [libxev](https://github.com/mitchellh/libxev), so you get kqueue, io_uring, epoll or IOCP depending on where you run it.
 No threads, no locks, zero-copy fan-out.
 It speaks enough of the NATS wire protocol that an off-the-shelf NATS client can connect.
-This is rather convenient because it means you can drop it in alongside existing tooling without writing a client library first, or simple replace NATS as an experiment.
+This is rather convenient because it means you can drop it in alongside existing tooling without writing a client library first, or simply replace NATS as an experiment.

-It was also helpful to benchmark monoblok using the existing `nats bench` commands.

-Obvious caveat: `nats-server` is a mature Go codebase with a decade of production history behind it, and I ran these with an empty patchbay so they measure raw broker work only.
+Benchmarking against the existing `nats bench` commands was convenient, though it comes with an obvious caveat: `nats-server` is a mature Go codebase with a decade of production history behind it, and I ran these with an empty patchbay so the numbers measure raw broker work only.

 With that out of the way, on an M2 Air monoblok keeps up on single-publisher throughput (6.12M vs 6.18M msg/s for 64B payloads) and pulls ahead on fan-out as subscriber count grows (8.01M vs 6.70M msg/s at 50 subscribers).
 On a small 2-core Linux VM with the io_uring backend it's a similar story: behind on the single-subscriber fan-out case, ahead at 50 subscribers (4.51M vs 3.28M msg/s).
 Throughput will drop from these figures in proportion to how much your rules do, but it's a respectable starting point.
 This doesn't mean you should run this just yet, NATS is still the thing you'd want in production.